 Information Mapping

-Information Mapping® (www.informationmapping.com) is a proprietary method for the analysis, organisation, and presentation of information.
-It is based on the needs of the users and their purpose in using the documentation.
-Many large organisations use Information Mapping.
+Information Mapping (www.informationmapping.com) is a method for the analysis, organization, and presentation of information.
+Many large organizations use Information Mapping.

-Information Mapping has three parts: analysis, organisation, presentation.
+Information Mapping has three parts: analysis, organization, presentation.

 Analysis.
-According to Information Mapping, there are six basic types of information.
+In Information Mapping, there are six basic types of information.
 Examples of information types are:

 - Procedure.
-This tells a person how to do a task.
+A procedure tells a person how to do a task.

-Organisation.
-This deals with how the information is presented.
+Organization is about how the information is shown.
 For example:

-- Units of information are organised hierarchically into larger groups.
+- Units of information are organized into larger groups.
 Each group has a clear label.

 - Unnecessary information is not included.